 University of Richmond procedures and the Family Educational Rights and Privacy Act (FERPA) prohibit the unauthorized release of confidential information about individual students.
 However, directory information is not considered to be confidential and may be published or otherwise released.
-Directory information includes: name; addresses, including permanent, campus, local (off-campus), e-mail, and campus computer network (IP) address; net ID; associated telephone numbers; date and place of birth; school or college; major and/or minor fields of study; degree sought; expected date of completion of degree requirements and graduation; degrees conferred; awards and honors (e.g., dean's list); full- or part-time enrollment status; dates of attendance; previous institutions attended; participation in officially recognized activities and sports; weight and height of members of an athletic team; and photograph.
-A full list of information considered directory information is available on the Office of the University Registrar's Web site or by contacting the Office of the University Registrar.
+Directory information includes: name; addresses, including permanent, campus, local (off-campus), email, and campus computer network (IP) address; net ID; associated telephone numbers; date and place of birth; school or college; major and/or minor fields of study; degree sought; expected date of completion of degree requirements and graduation; degrees conferred (including dates of conferral); awards and honors (e.g., dean's list); full- or part-time enrollment status; dates of attendance; previous institutions attended; participation in officially recognized activities and sports; weight and height of members of an athletic team; and photographic or videotaped images of the student.
+A full list of information considered directory information is available on the Office of the University Registrar's website or by contacting the Office of the University Registrar.
 Students may opt to have their directory information withheld.
 To exercise this option, the appropriate form must be obtained from the Office of the University Registrar, completed, and returned to that office.
 Once filed, this form remains in effect until withdrawn by the student in writing to the Office of the University Registrar.
 For further information, contact the Office of the University Registrar.

 Rights with Respect to Education Records

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 1. Access to Education Records: Students have the right to inspect and review their education records within 45 days of the day the University receives a written request for access.
 Students should submit their request to the Office of the University Registrar and specify the record(s) they wish to inspect.
 Arrangements will be made for access and the student notified of the time and place where the records may be inspected.